By Maggie McMahon

 Sexual violence during migration journeys is rarely addressed in the current political climate.
 Yet this issue is rampant for many migrants, especially those making the journey from Latin America to the United States.
 The personal experiences and testimonies from those who completed this journey provide valuable insight into the dangers that migrants face in this region.
 This problem demands more attention, as it is one of the many dangers that migrants face while attempting to reach the U.S.

-Mariuxi was born in Ecuador in 1998 and migrated to the Washington, DC metropolitan (DMV) area in 2024.
-She details her lengthy and dangerous journey to the United States, where she walked many miles to the US-Mexico border and experienced rough traveling conditions, including falling off a train.
+In her late 20’s and from Ecuador, Verónica details her lengthy and dangerous journey to the United States, where she walked many miles to the US-Mexico border and experienced rough traveling conditions, including falling off a train.

 Ay me están esperando llorar.
 Bueno, sufrí mucho, pasé mucha hambre, dormí en parque—muchas cosas feas…Bueno, después de eso, yo cambié de tren y me subí a otro tren que ese sí era el que me traía, pero ese tren se quedó 3 días en el desierto.
 Ahí entonces yo como que le daba gracias a Dios de no haberme subido a ese tren porque yo me pude subir, pero me dio miedo y no me subí, pero mucha gente se subió y algunos se cayeron, incluidos niños.
 Bueno, ese tren me avanzó hasta la frontera, de ahí yo me bajé y camine bastante.
 Yo llegué a este país con los pies podridos ensangrentados porque yo caminé artístico.[1]